ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 ## Manage existing registries

-The Public Cloud provide a default registry called `shared registry`, where users of a same Public Cloud project are able to push their custom images, and use them through our AI Tools.
+The Public Cloud provides a default registry called `shared registry`, where users of a same Public Cloud project are able to push their custom images, and use them through our AI Tools.

 > [!warning]
 >
 >This `shared registry` can help you perform your tests, but **should not be used in production**, as we reserve the right to delete its content if deemed necessary.
 >

-This is why it can be interesting to add, manage other registries.
+This is why it can be interesting to add and manage other registries.
 We can either do this by using the OVHcloud Control Panel (UI) or the `ovhai` CLI.

 ### Manage existing registries through UI